JDGTelus/sdm-tools/README.md

 python sdm_tools.py
 ```

-Follow the on-screen menu to manage and display Jira issues.
+Follow the on-screen menu to manage and display Jira issues and commit information.

 ## License